-December in Spain, as in most of the western world, is dominated by the family-centric holidays of Christmas and New Year's Eve.
-As a result, there are fewer events going on around Spain since a lot of Spaniards go home to visit their loved ones in the more remote villages, leaving some of the cities a little quieter than usual.
+December in Spain, as in most of the western world, is dominated by the family-centric holidays of Christmas and New Year's.
+As a result, there are fewer events going on around Spain, since a lot of Spaniards go home to visit their loved ones in the more remote villages, leaving some of the cities a little quieter than usual.

 Barcelona's events calendar in December isn't as full as most months since a lot of residents retreat from the cold to spend time with their families, but there's still more going on than elsewhere in Spain.

-Events include the World Press Photo Exhibit at the CCCB, the Gospel Greats Music Festival, two fun-runs (Buff Epic Run and Cursa Dels Nassos), and the De Cajon Flamenco Festival, which starts at the very end of the month.
+Events include two fun-runs (Buff Epic Run and Cursa Dels Nassos), and some performances from the De Cajon Flamenco Festival, which runs throughout the latter part of the year.

 Christmas in Barcelona is also a very festive time of year, and many of the major thoroughfares will be decorated in holiday lights and colors.
 There are also plenty of places to stay in December that will be decorated with holiday cheer.

-While the Christmas season will be full of festive events and brilliant lighting displays in Seville, the city has a unique event of its own this month: the traditional Dance of the Seises at Seville's cathedral during the Inmaculada Festival.
+While the Christmas season will be full of festive events and brilliant lighting displays in Seville, the city has a unique event of its own this month: the traditional Dance of the Seises at Seville's cathedral during the Inmaculada Festival on December 8.

 Even when the events aren't happening, though, there are plenty of things to do in Seville.
 Wander through the heart of Seville's tourist district, Santa Cruz, where you'll find the famous Seville Cathedral and its Giralda Bell Tower, or head to the Real Alcázar de Sevilla, a historic palace built for Peter of Castile.